-Kylie Jenner's Reaction To The Travis Scott Cheating Prank Is So Mature
+Kylie Jenner Just Responded To That Travis Scott Cheating Prank With Such A Mature Message

 Wow, wow, wow.
 I am constantly reminded how truly terrifying, dysfunctional, and totally bizarre the internet can be, like, at all times.
 Take the recent Travis Scott cheating scandal, for example.
 Fans now know it was an entirely staged prank orchestrated by a Bahama native named Christian Adam who looks very, very similar to Scott.
 However, that doesn't mean it didn't rock fans' (and Jenner and Scott's) world, first.
 Kylie Jenner's reaction to the Travis Scott cheating prank is so mature and a great lesson in keeping your cool.